• Skip to primary navigation

 Shape the chapati

-• First, roll out one dough ball on a lightly floured surface.
+• Using a rolling pin, roll out one dough ball on a lightly floured surface.

 • Then, roll the flat disc into a roll starting from one end.